 Civil Service Live 2017 is over.

-This last run was our biggest ever, with more than 15,000 civil servants in attendance, 840 different plenaries and seminars, nearly 900 mentoring sessions, 1,500 speakers from across the Civil Service, and more than 250 exhibitors from government departments, suppliers, and sponsors, across the seven days of events.
+This last run was our biggest ever, with nearly 17,000 civil servants in attendance, 840 different plenaries and seminars, nearly 900 mentoring sessions, 1,500 speakers from across the Civil Service, and more than 250 exhibitors from government departments, suppliers, and sponsors, across the seven days of events.

 This year I had the pleasure of attending every event across England, Scotland, and Wales.
 Six cities (Manchester, Gateshead, Cardiff, Edinburgh, Birmingham and London), six great venues; from modernist exhibition centres like the Sage in Gateshead, to the palatial surrounds of Cardiff City Hall.
 And everything culminated in two days at the QEII Conference Centre in London, including a visit from the Prime Minister, who spoke to and answered questions from an audience of civil servants.
 At every event, with audiences from different administrations, regions, departments and agencies, I met the same great pride in and passion for public service.